dekimir/design/DebugInfomationFormat.md

 To allow easy stripping of debug info, all of it will go into a separate section.
 In the binary format, this will be an unknown section inserted into the wasm file.
-Because this new info will make the current [name section](BinaryEncoding.md#name-section) redundant, we propose deprecating the name section.
+(Note that this new info doesn't make the current [name section](BinaryEncoding.md#name-section) redundant, because that section contains WebAssembly names, not source-code names.)

 META: How do we distinguish the debug-containing unknown section from any other unknown section?